Australia’s deadly wildfires are showing no signs of stopping. Here’s what you need to know

 Entire towns have been engulfed in flames, and residents across several states have lost their homes.
 The heaviest structural damage occurred in NSW, the country’s most populated state, where close to 1,300 homes have been destroyed and over 440 damaged.

-There has also been extensive damage to wildlife and ecology.
+There has also been extensive damage to wildlife and the environment.
 Almost a third of koalas in NSW may have been killed in the fires, and a third of their habitat has been destroyed, said Federal Environment Minister Sussan Ley.

 What is being done?